CSOgroup/Lymphomoid-IF-pipeline/README.md

 ### Cell detection (i.e. segmentation)
 The cell detection script require few Python packages for basic file processing.
 They are all already installed as a Python virtual environment in _/mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/_.

 If you want to download and install them somewhere else, the required packages are listed in the file _requirements.txt_.
-You can install them in your virtual environment or conda environment by running `pip install -r requirements.txt`.
+Make sure that you are using Python 3.
+So if you are using a conda environment, run `conda install pip` before running `pip install -r requirements.txt`.

 1. To be able to access the packages you need to activate the environment using:

    `source /mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/bin/activate`

+   or activate your environment if you are using your own personal one.

 2. Then you need to run the _cellDetection.py_ script, with the following required parameters:
    * `--sample_names`: a list of _ImageName_ of the images to process, it could be 1 or many, separated by a whitespace (see example later).